jongha/jongha/README.md

 ### Hi there 👋

+I'm a passionate software engineer with over 20 years of experience in the industry.
+Throughout my career, I have developed a wide range of software solutions and honed my skills in various programming languages and technologies.

+Feel free to explore my repositories, and don't hesitate to reach out if you have any questions or would like to collaborate on an exciting project.
+Let's build great and reliable software together!

 <!--
 **jongha/jongha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.